HugoNip/SceneView_Unity3D/README.md

-# Navigation Controls in VR by Controllers
+# Navigation and Interaction with 3D UI in VR

 ## Introduction
-This project shows a simple example of using controllers for navigation and UI in a virtual environment.
+This project shows a simple example of using controllers for navigation and interaction with 3D UI in a virtual environment.

 ## What can users do in this virtual environment?
 1. Navigation (forward, backward, up, down, rotation)